slms4redd/slms-documentation/geoserver/install_run/gs_install.rst

 Installation
 ^^^^^^^^^^^^

 #.
-Navigate to the `GeoServer Download page <http://geoserver.org/display/GEOS/Download>`_ and pick the Latest 2.2.x version to download.
+Navigate to the `GeoServer Download page <http://geoserver.org/display/GEOS/Download>`_ and pick the Latest stable version to download.

 #.
 Select :guilabel:`Web archive` on the download page.